delopa/ansible-quickstart/README.md

 ### The theory

 Ansible provide a vault feature to store securely some critical stuff.
 I need to use it to store sudo passwords and map each one to the appropriate host.

+### What I did

+I used the `host_vars` method to store the `ansible_become_pass` variable.

+I created two files under `host_vars/<host>/`: `crypted.yml` and `plain.yml`.
+The first one is an ansible vault protected with a passphrase to store the become pass with an alias name, the second one is a standard file mapping the encrypted value to `ansible_become_pass`.
+This way we can know a value is assigned without decrypting the vault.